Updated 1 week ago

 Final word on rate increases

-People go solar to save money on their electricity bills, and the good news is as long as your solar panels are making electricity, you’ll be saving money.
+People go solar to save money on their electricity bills.
+The good news is that as long as your solar panels are making electricity, you’ll be saving money.

 Ben Zientara is a writer, researcher, and solar policy analyst who has written about the residential solar industry, the electric grid, and state utility policy since 2013.
 His early work included leading the team that produced the annual State Solar Power Rankings Report for the Solar Power Rocks website from 2015 to 2020.
 The rankings were utilized and referenced by a diverse mix of policymakers, advocacy groups, and media including The Center...